aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-11-0/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 16.10.0 to 16.11.0 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for Globalization Settings**
 Aspose.Cells 16.11.0 has exposed the GlobalizationSettings class along with WorkbookSettings.GlobalizationSettings property in order to enforce the Aspose.Cells APIs to use custom labels for Subtotals.
-The GlobalizationSettings class has the following methods which can be overridden in the custom implementation to give desired names to the labels **Total** & **Grand Total**.
+The GlobalizationSettings class has the following methods which can be overridden in the custom implementation to give desired names to the labels **Total** and **Grand Total**.

 - GlobalizationSettings.getTotalName: Gets the total name of the function.
 - GlobalizationSettings.getGrandTotalName: Gets the grand total name of the function.